Venezuela's Maduro Faces Pressure From Much Of The World, Yet He Persists

 "Almost half of our population still think that Chávez was a good president," says Luis Vicente León, head of Datanalisis.
 "Maduro is destroyed in terms of popularity — not Chavismo.
 A lot of Chavistas don't like Maduro, but they like the Chávez legacy."

-León cites this as evidence that, in the long term, the so-called Chavistas could eventually make a comeback in Venezuela, "even with transparent and clear elections."
+León cites this as evidence that in the long term, the Chavistas could eventually make a comeback in Venezuela, "even with transparent and clear elections."

 Maduro now faces an even tougher test.
-Blows are raining down on him, as he dodges and weaves in an effort somehow to keep his broken economy running.
+Blows are raining down on him, as he dodges and weaves in an effort to somehow keep his broken economy running.

 The oil sanctions the U.S. imposed on Venezuela in late January are making an impact.
 With the world's largest proven oil reserves, Venezuela's production dropped by 142,000 barrels per day from January to February, according to OPEC.
 That is far below Venezuela's output from a few years ago.